zhan4429/cs116_ctf/team22_report.md

 - Seeing the login information, we recalled homework 7 and decided to try sql injection.
 - We tried different username & `a' OR '1=1` as passwords but was not able to login
 - Eventually we decided to attempt SQL injection in both the username and password by entering `a' OR '1=1` for both and was able to login.
 The flag is immediately available after we login.
+- What's the difference between this and Challenge 5?
+That is an excellent question...
     - (Joel): Strangely enough, some of us got redirected to the 404, while the others got sent to the correct homepage with the same input...
 I even encountered the same issues using two different computers (my laptop could find the correct key, while my PC was not able to...)
-We tried for some time to understand
-  "Why"? but weren't able to decipher it in the end.
+We tried for some time to understand "Why"? but weren't able to decipher it in the end.
+(Post-Mortem) I took a look at the main.php, login.php, and admin.php files, and saw that if the COOKIE flag is set to TRUE, that it goes through.
+Now, to be frank...
+I'm not 100% sure how this flag got set on my laptop.
+Maybe I had a crazy streak doing this at 2 a.m., set this to true, and promptly forgot about it, but now I know!

 ## Challenge 7: That readme is peculiar...